In the United States, there are seven basic options for a consumer who wishes to pursue a dispute with an airline, travel agent, or tour operator:

 There are five steps to filing a formal complaint with the DOT:

 Use my Microsoft Word Complaint Template to write your complaint.
 Explain the airline's violation as clearly as you can.
 Use exhibits if needed to support the factual allegations.
 Consider exhibits to show relevant screenshots, call recording transcripts, ticket printouts, correspondence with customer relations, etc. Be sure to fill in your name in complaint header.
-Leave the ___ placeholder (after the year) as docket number in your complaint; a docket number gets assigned by DOT staff after submission of the initial complaint.
-(If you use the complaint to file a reply or other supplemental document, insert the docket number then.)
+On the title page and first page, leave the ___ placeholder (after the year) as docket number in your complaint; a docket number gets assigned by DOT staff after submission of the initial complaint.
+(If you use the template to file a reply or other supplemental document, insert the docket number then.)

 Avoid including personal information you do not want to reveal to the public.
 If needed, you can prepare two versions of the file – one "public" (redacted, for uploading to Regulations.gov in step 4 below) and one private (with ticket numbers, passenger names, etc. for sending to DOT staff and airline attorneys in step 5 below).